DevExpress/devextreme-documentation/concepts/60 Themes and Styles/05 Predefined Themes/60 Switch Between Themes at Runtime/2 Without Page Reload.md

     ---
     ##### Angular

-    If you want your themes to update automatically with DevExtreme package, reference them in `angular.json`.
-Then use the themes in `index.html`.
+    If you want your themes to update automatically with the DevExtreme package, reference them in `angular.json`, and after, use the themes in `index.html`.

         <!-- tab: angular.json -->
         "assets": [